Military Science - MLS

 MLS 202 Foundations of Tactical Leadership 3 Credits

-This course examines the challenges of leading teams in the complex operational environment.
+Examines the challenges of leading teams in the complex operational environment.
 The course highlights dimensions of terrain analysis, patrolling, and operations orders.
-Further study of the theoretical basis of the Army Leadership Requirements Model explores the dynamics of adaptive leadership in the context of military operations.
-Cadets develop greater self awareness as they assess their own leadership styles and practice communication and team building skills.
-Optional: leadership labs, three one-hour PRT sessions, one JFTX per semester.
+Cadets develop greater self-awareness as they assess their own leadership styles and practice communication and team building skills.

 MLS 210 Basic Camp 3 Credits

-Restrictions: students must be approved by the ROTC enrollment officer to register.
+Restriction: Student must be approved by the ROTC enrollment officer or Professor of Military Science to attend.

 MLS 211 Leadership Laboratory 0 Credits